BEnimy253/ContactManager/README.md

 # ContactManager
-A simple Java practice code.
+DESCRIPTION: A simple Java practice code.
+Using JDK 21.